ScottPlot/ScottPlot.NET/content/cookbook/5.0/index_.md

 <li><a href='/cookbook/5.0/Polygon'>Polygon Plot</a> - Polygon plots draws a polygon</li>
 <li><a href='/cookbook/5.0/Scatter'>Scatter Plot</a> - Scatter plots display points at X/Y locations in coordinate space.</li>
 <li><a href='/cookbook/5.0/Signal'>Signal Plot</a> - Signal plots display evenly-spaced data</li>
+<li><a href='/cookbook/5.0/SignalXY'>SignalXY Plot</a> - SignalXY are a high performance plot type optimized for X/Y pairs where the X values are always ascending.
+For large datasets SignalXY plots are much more performant than Scatter plots (which allow unordered X points) but not as performant as Signal plots (which require fixed spacing between X points).</li>
 <li><a href='/cookbook/5.0/Text'>Text</a> - Text lables placed on the plot in coordinate space</li>
 </ul>
 <div class='mt-3 fs-4'><strong>Statistics</strong></div>